Edited by Bob Stensholt

 CLAYTON, VICTORIA, AUSTRALIA: MONASH ASIA INSTITUTE, 1997 XVI + 287 PAGES

-Nearly three decades after the Khmer Rouge retreated from Phnom Penh and the U.S. military withdrew from Laos and Vietnam, the six countries of the greater Mekong subregion (Thailand, Laos, Cambodia, Vietnam, Burma or Myanmar, and China’s southern Yunnan Province) now collectively represent one of the world’s fastest growing regional economies.
+Nearly three decades after the Khmer Rouge retreated from Phnom Penh and the U.S. military withdrew from Laos and Vietnam, the six countries of the Greater Mekong subregion (Thailand, Laos, Cambodia, Vietnam, Burma or Myanmar, and China’s southern Yunnan Province) now collectively represent one of the world’s fastest growing regional economies.
 While the current global economic crisis has severely disrupted political and economic stability throughout Asia, their sustained growth and social harmony—despite considerable religious, ethnic, and cultural diversity—maintain optimism in the subregion.
-With aims of pinpointing key opportunities and sectors in each country, and encouraging further private sector investment, Australia hosted a series of workshops in 1996 on the Greater Mekong Subregion.
+With the aim of pinpointing key opportunities and sectors in each country and encouraging further private sector investment, Australia hosted a series of workshops in 1996 on the Greater Mekong Subregion.
 An area of great cultural heritage and containing some of the most biologically diverse sites in the world, the region confronts an increasing population and limited resources, antiquated land tenure and telecommunications systems, health epidemics, conflicting gender roles, and ethnic warfare.

 Drawing on selected papers from the meetings, Developing the Mekong Subregion suggests the cultural and ecological implications of greater development both locally and intra-regionally and the possibilities of proactive alternatives.
 The objectives are to expose readers to major trends and changes (social, environmental, and economic) in the broader Mekong region and to direct attention to emerging cultural and physiographic geographies.
 The very important question of where the region is headed in the future and whether it can foster a new model of sustainable community development is also addressed.